tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

 - **Method 1 (Get the input stream of the downloaded file)**
   - Success: returns the `COSObject` class, including the input stream and object attributes.
-  - Failure: an error (such as authentication failure) occurs, throwing the "CosClientException" or "CosServiceException" exception.
+  - Failure: If an error (such as authentication failure) occurs, the `CosClientException` or `CosServiceException` exception will be thrown.
 For more information, please see [Troubleshooting](https://intl.cloud.tencent.com/document/product/436/31537).
 - **Method 2 (Download the file locally)**
   - Success: returns `objectMetadata`, including the file's custom headers, content-type, and other attributes.
-  - Failure: an error (such as authentication failure) occurs, throwing the "CosClientException" or "CosServiceException" exception.
+  - Failure: If an error (such as authentication failure) occurs, the `CosClientException` or `CosServiceException` exception will be thrown.
 For more information, please see [Troubleshooting](https://intl.cloud.tencent.com/document/product/436/31537).

 #### Response parameters